Glen: They turn their back on it. Take away its energy and it disappears.

 - Man on Fire: Nancy sets Freddy on fire when she pulls him out of her dream and lures him to the basement.

-- Now I Lay Me Down to Sleep: Nancy recites the prayer before going to sleep to confront Freddy.
+- Now I Lay Me Down to Sleep: In what is probably the most appropriate use of this ever, Nancy recites the prayer before going to sleep to confront Freddy.

 - Offscreen Teleportation: Freddy pulls it on Tina when he's chasing her down a street, and appears before her when she looks back.